 Meetings are an important part of any young mathematical scientist's professional development.
 Listening to talks, meeting active researchers, connecting with old friends, learning about professional issues and resources, and making new professional connections are building blocks of the early career.

-The AMS, with support from a private gift, accepts applications for partial support for two types of AMS meetings:
+The AMS, with support from a private gift along with the National Science Foundation, accepts applications for partial support for two types of AMS meetings:

 All information about the Joint Mathematics Meetings and AMS Sectional Meetings can be found in the Meetings section of the AMS website.
-Please take note of deadlines for papers; travel grant applicants or awardees are completely responsible to make their own travel and meeting arrangements.
+Please take note of deadlines for papers; travel grant applicants or awardees are responsible for making their own travel and meeting arrangements.

 American Mathematical Society